BladeZhenLei/Post-Quantum-Cryptography/README.md

+***
 The rapid development of quantum computers has raised concerns about computer security, especially those public-key cryptographies that are currently in use, which are inevitably subject to quantum attacks, assuming that large scale quantum computers will be built.
-\par
-While most current symmetric cryptographic algorithms are considered to be relatively secure against attacks by quantum computers, the problem with public-key cryptographies is that they rely heavily on three hard mathematical problems [3]: the integer factorization problem, the discrete logarithm problem, and the elliptic-curve problem.
+While most current symmetric cryptographic algorithms are considered to be relatively secure against attacks by quantum computers, the problem with public-key cryptographies is that they rely heavily on three hard mathematical problems: the integer factorization problem, the discrete logarithm problem, and the elliptic-curve problem.

-\par
+## Quantum Algorithms
 The Quantum Fourier Transform algorithms can be implemented on quantum computer using only polynomial number of quantum gates, also called the 'quantum killer app', which breaks public-key cryptographies in polynomial time (i.e. Shor's Algorithm against RSA [8], ECC [9] and DSA [6]).
 The amplitude amplification based algorithms, allow amplification of a chosen subspace of a quantum state, one such example is the Grover's Algorithm [7], which provides a quadratic speedup attack against symmetric ciphers.
 However, doubling the key length may prevent such brute force method from succeeding.

-The above table (provided by the National Institute of Standards and Technology (NIST) [1]) gives a suggestion of the security levels of current popular cryptographic algorithms at a post-quantum scenario.
+The above table provided by the National Institute of Standards and Technology (NIST) gives a suggestion of the security levels of current popular cryptographic algorithms at a post-quantum scenario.
 There five major candidates of post-quantum cryptographies, and we will discuss two of them in details.
-\end{section}

-\begin{section}{Lattice Based Cryptography}
+## Lattice Based Cryptography
 \hspace{5mm}The theory of lattice-based cryptography is essentially hiding a point in a high-dimensional lattice $mod$ $q$ by making small changes to all coordinates, the time complexity to such problem is sub-exponential.
 \par
 In the 1990s, Hoffstein, Pipher, and Silverman [11] introduced an encryption system “NTRU” that remains unbroken today.
 This system works as follows.